-In determining the recoverable value, the Group considers both external and internal sources of information, including the fair value apprised by external valuers, in assessing whether the properties may have been impaired.
-The fair value assessment is complex and highly dependent on a range of assumptions such as discount rate, capitalisation rate, terminal yield and growth rate made by the valuers, and heightened by the increased level of estimation uncertainty arising from changes in market and economic conditions brought on by the COVID-19 pandemic.
+In determining the recoverable amount, the Group considers both external and internal sources of information, including the fair value apprised by external valuers, in assessing whether the properties may have been impaired.
+The fair value assessment is complex and highly dependent on a range of assumptions such as discount rate, capitalisation rate, terminal yield and growth rate made by the valuers.